Matistan/MinecraftBlockShuffle/README.md

 - - Play until 1 or 0 players are left in the game
 - - Play until a player has a certain number of points

+## Important notes

+In some Minecraft versions, the plugin can give you a block from a higher version to stand on.
+For example, if you're playing on 1.20.4, the plugin can give you blocks from 1.21.

+### So what to do in this situation?

+The solution to this is play normally, but if the game gives you an impossible block (or just a really hard one), you can use the `/blockshuffle ban <block_name>` command to ban the block, and then type `/blockshuffle skip` to skip the round (no points will be added).

 ## How to use it

 - drag the .jar file from the [Release tab](https://github.com/Matistan/MinecraftBlockShuffle/releases) to your plugins folder on your server.